rushipatil1934-ctrl/simple-chatbot-using-hugging-face-and-LangChain/README.md

 # 🤖 AI Chatbot using LangChain, Hugging Face & Streamlit

 An interactive AI chatbot built with **Python, Streamlit, LangChain, and Hugging Face**.
-The application uses a Large Language Model (LLM) to understand user queries and generate conversational responses through a simple web interface.
+The application uses a Large Language Model (LLM) to understand user queries and generate conversational responses through a simple web interface. app.py and chatbot.py are two different chatbots with same LLM's just UI is changed

 ## 🚀 Features